MJoergen/nexys4ddr/offloader/README.md

 design that can display a string of hexadecimal characters to the VGA output.
-This is very much similar to the first few episodes from the [DYOC](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc) series, but since we won't be writing a CPU, the design will be somewhat different.
+This is very much similar to the first few episodes from the [DYOC](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc) series, but since we won't be writing a CPU, the design will be slightly different.

 In the subsequent episodes, we'll build a network processor, allowing the FPGA to receive and send UDP packets.